Did you know that Prostate Cancer is one of the three leading causes of cancer in Singaporean males?

 - Abnormal blood profile which could increase the risk of infection

-There are some risks that you should take note of if you are considering a prostate cancer treatment.
-Treatments for prostate cancer can incur long-term side effects in you.
-Specifically, they often lead to conditions like stress urinary incontinence (SUI) and erectile dysfunction (ED).
-While both conditions can affect your self-esteem and quality of life, an ED can affect both you and your partner as well.
+When considering a treatment for prostate cancer, you should take note of the risks that come with it.
+The treatments for prostate cancer can incur long-term side effects.
+Often, they lead to conditions such as stress urinary incontinence (SUI) and erectile dysfunction (ED).
+While both these conditions can affect your self-esteem and quality of life, an ED can affect both you and your partner.

-The Prostate Cancer Outcomes Study (PCOS) revealed the following findings concerning erectile dysfunction:
+The Prostate Cancer Outcomes Study (PCOS) revealed the following findings of erectile dysfunction:

 - 60% of men experienced self-reported erectile dysfunction 18 months after RP

-- Only 28% of men reported erections firm enough for intercourse at a 5-year follow-up.
+- At a 5-year-follow up, only 28% of men reported to have erections which are firm enough for intercourse

 SUI, on the other hand, tends to be less common.
-Most men would be able to regain their continence after a period of rehabilitation with pelvic floor exercises, commonly known as Kegel’s exercises.
+Most men are able to regain their continence after a period of rehabilitation with pelvic floor exercises.
+These exercises are commonly known as Kegel exercises.

 Stress Urinary Incontinence (SUI)

 Urinary continence is a blessing that most men take for granted.
-Unfortunately, most of them only realize this when they face SUI after prostate cancer treatment.
+Most of them will only start to realise this when they face SUI after a prostate cancer treatment.

-Urinary continence is maintained by two sphincters, namely the internal and external sphincter.
-The internal sphincter is at the bladder neck, where the urinary bladder meets the prostate.
-On the other hand, the external sphincter is located at the pelvic floor.
+Urinary continence is maintained by two sphincters.
+They are mainly the internal and external sphincter.
+The internal sphincter is located at the bladder neck, where the urinary bladder meets the prostate.
+Whereas for the external sphincter, it is found at the pelvic floor.

-If you have had your prostate removed, your internal sphincter will likewise be removed.
-For this reason, urinary continence will be maintained by your external sphincter and pelvic floor muscles.
-As your body may not be accustomed to just relying on the external sphincter and pelvic floor muscles to keep the bladder neck shut to maintain urinary continence, your ability to stay dry will be impaired.
-In short, this is why most men experience SUI in the initial weeks after prostate cancer surgery.
+If you have had your prostate removed, your internal sphincter will most likely be removed as well.
+Your external sphincter along with your pelvic floor muscles will then have to maintain your urinary continence.
+As your body may not be used to solely relying on the external sphincter and the pelvic floor muscles to keep the bladder neck shut, your ability to stay dry will be weakened.
+In short, losing the internal sphincter is the reason why most men experience SUI in the initial weeks after prostate cancer surgery.

 Kegel’s Exercise Pre and Post Prostate Removal

-If you are planning to undergo prostate surgery, you will usually be educated on the Kegel’s exercises before your surgery.
-Concurrently, you will also be advised to kickstart on the exercises before your surgery to strengthen your pelvic floor muscles and bladder control.
+If you are planning to undergo a prostate surgery, you will most likely be informed about Kegel’s exercises.
+At the same time, you will also be advised to start on these exercises before you go for the surgery.
+This allows you to strengthen your pelvic floor muscles and improve your bladder control.

-If you face persistent SUI despite efforts to strengthen your pelvic floor muscles, you would usually be offered to undergo surgery.
-The decision on whether to opt for surgical procedures also depend on how active you are.
+If SUI still persists despite your efforts to strengthen your pelvic floor muscles, surgery may be needed.
+This decision on whether to opt for the surgical procedures also depends on how active you are.

-If you are constantly engaged in sports (e.g. running, swimming, etc.), you may want to consider surgical intervention if these hobbies result in SUI.
-If you have decided on a surgical procedure, you have two options. ,
+If you are constantly engaged in sports such as running or swimming, you may want to consider a surgical intervention if these hobbies result in SUI.
+You would have two options if you decided to opt for a surgical procedure.
+You may choose to go for these surgeries: ,

 Urethral Sling Procedure

-First, you can undergo the placement of a urethral sling, which will be suitable for you if you have mild to moderate SUI.
-To illustrate how the urethral sling works, the sling works like a hammock to support the urethra (urine tube).
-The procedure, which is usually done as day surgery, would help strengthen your pelvic floor muscles and provide you with immediate relief from the symptoms of SUI after you recover from the anaesthesia.
+You can undergo the placement of a urethral sling.
+This would be suitable for you if you have a mild to moderate case of SUI.
+To help you understand how a urethral sling works, think of the sling like a hammock.
+It supports the urine tube.
+The day-light procedure would help to strengthen your pelvic floor muscles.
+As a result, it provides you with an immediate relief from the symptoms of SUI after you have recovered from anaesthesia.

 Artificial Urinary Sphincter

-Second, you can opt for the artificial urinary sphincter (AUS), which is an implanted device that will help those with severe SUI.
+You can opt for an artificial urinary sphincter (AUS).
+It is an implanted device that will help those with severe cases of SUI.

-The AUS functions based on 3 main components:
+The AUS functions based on three main components:

-- The Urethral Cuff is positioned around the urethra and replicates the function of the external sphincter in maintaining urinary continence.
+- The Urethral Cuff.
+This is placed around the urethra.
+It replicates the function of the external sphincter in maintaining urinary continence.

-- The Scrotal Pump is a button for you to release the pressure in the cuff to allow you to pass urine when pressed.
+- The Scrotal Pump.
+There will be a button for you to press to release the pressure in the cuff.
+Releasing this pressure will allow you to pass urine.

-- The Pressure-regulating balloon, which maintains the pressure in the urethral cuff to help maintain urinary continence.
+- The Pressure-regulating Balloon.
+This balloon controls the pressure of the urethral cuff.
+It helps to maintain the urinary continence.

-The urethral cuff is kept closed most of the time to prevent you from involuntary urination.
-When there is a need for urination, you should press the scrotal pump to allow fluid in the cuff to flow into the pressure-regulating balloon thereby deflating the cuff so that the pressure around the urethra is decreased, hence allowing urine to flow through the urethra.
-The cuff then re-inflates automatically after a minute or so and you will be continent again.
+Most of the time, the urethral cuff is kept closed to prevent you from having an accidental urination.
+When you have to urinate, you would have to press on the scrotal pump to allow the fluid in the cuff to flow into the pressure-regulating balloon.
+The balloon causes the deflation of the cuff.
+Thus, there is a decrease in pressure.
+This will allow your urine to flow through your urethra.
+After a minute or so, the cuff then re-inflates automatically and you will be continent again.

-This procedure is more complex than the urethral sling placement and you will be required to stay overnight in the hospital.
-The AUS is usually deactivated immediately after your surgery.
-Subsequently, when your body has recovered from the procedure (usually 6 weeks), the AUS will be activated.
+This procedure is much more complex than a urethral sling placement.
+You would have to stay overnight in the hospital to have it be done.
+Immediately after your surgery, the AUS would be deactivated.
+After six weeks when your body has recovered from the procedure, the AUS will be activated.

-We urologists concentrate on these 3 aspects when it comes to treating prostate cancer:
+We mostly concentrate on these three aspects when it comes to treating prostate cancer: